 In a five-minute flashover, a violent riot erupted.
 When the bullets and bottles stopped flying, a 27-year-old woman, Nicholetta Paudelopoulou, lay dead.
 She would never receive justice.

-Ipswich, Mass. was not a hotbed of radical labor protest.
-It was a company town – its selectmen, police and newspaper editor supported the mill owners in the dispute with labor.
+Ipswich, Mass. was not a hotbed of radical labor protest, but a company town.
+Its selectmen, police and newspaper editor supported the mill owners in the dispute with labor.
 Many at the factory were paid by the piece.
 Salaries ranged from $2.50 a week to $6.50 a week.
-The International Workers of the World (IWW) demanded an increase in pay.
-The mill refused.

 When the workers struck, the mill managers went to the docks in Boston to find replacements.
-Police would later acknowledge that the IWW had instructed its pickets to keep their hands in their pockets as they marched at the factory gates.
-Yet the exiting workers were being jostled and bumped as they left the plant that day.
+Police later acknowledged that the IWW had instructed its pickets to keep their hands in their pockets as they marched at the factory gates.
+Yet the exiting workers got jostled and bumped as they left the plant that day.